Top Desserts To Make Before Summer Ends

 Turn a fruity delight upside down

-For a fun way to dig into ripe plums, make the upside down cake recipe from Real Simple.
+For a fun way to dig into ripe plums, make the upside down cake recipe from Food&Wine.
 Melt a tablespoon of butter in a skillet on medium-high heat before adding pieces of the fruit and sugar.
 After three or four minutes, move the plums into a cake pan, forming circles and pouring the juices on top.

 In a bowl, mix flour, baking powder, baking soda and salt.
 Beat together butter and sugar with an egg, sour cream and vanilla.
 Slowly pour the wet ingredients into the dry ones while mixing.